DE4-DVS-Labs/Lab6-Classification/README.md

 plot(points.selectStrongest(100));
 ```
 >Comment on the results.
 >Explore and explain the contents of the data structure *_points_*.

 You may want to consult this [Matlab page](https://uk.mathworks.com/help/vision/ref/siftpoints.html) about SIFT Interesting Points.

 >Find the SIFT points for the image **_'cafe_van_gogh.jpg'_**.
+>

-> Explore these other methods of feature detection provided by Matlab in their toolboxes.
+> Explore  other methods of feature detection provided by Matlab provided in their toolboxes.

 ## Task 4: SIFT matching

 We will now use SIFT features from two different scales of the same van Gogh painting to see how well SIFT manage to match the features that are of different scales (or sizes).

-Enter the following:
+Run the following Matlab script:

 ```
 clear all; close all;